 What will you be catching?
 Tonnes of tasty fish, that’s what!
-An average day will see you reeling in Rays, Bass, Bream, Pollock, Plaice, Whiting, Pouting – you get the picture, there are a lot of fish here.
+A day at sea could have you reeling in Skate, Bass, Mackerel, Dogfish, Plaice, Pouting – you get the picture, there are a lot of fish here.
 What’s more, pretty much everything you’re likely to catch is delicious.
 To top it all off, the crew normally helps you clean the fish.
 All you have to do is eat it.

 When you’re done reeling in some supper and admiring the view, you can take a walk along the cliffs to see where you were fishing.
 There are trails running along the coast, giving you panoramas of the surrounding sea.
 On a clear day, you can even see France.